xiangyi-njust/FWS/README.md

 │    ├─ Bert.py					     Source code of BERT/SciBERT classification model
 │    ├─ Bilstm.py				     Source code of Bi-LSTM model
 │    ├─ TextCNN.py				     Source code of TextCNN model
-│    ├─ logs.txt				     Log file of model ouput about the classification result │    ├─ main.py					     Source code for the passing of command line parameters and the selection of models │    ├─ predict.py				     Source code for trained model's classification result in testing dataset │    ├─ run.py					     Source code to start training of FWS classification │    └─ weights					     Model's weight
+│    ├─ logs.txt				     A log file that holds the classification performance of the model │    ├─ main.py					     Source code for selecting a specific model for training based on command line argumentss │    ├─ predict.py				     Source code for applying the trained model to the test dataset │    ├─ run.py					     Source code to start training of FWS classification │    └─ weights					     Model's weight
 │           ├─ bilstm